Payment Request Links

 If not provided, the payment page defaults to the browser's language (if supported).
 While browser-based adaptation is recommended, you can set a fixed language using this parameter.

-optional locale=es
+locale=es

 Filtering payment options